nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Clear
-Clear deletes the objects. <br>
+Clear wipes all tasks currently registered in Mastermind. <br>

 The user can delete the objects either at the homepage, deadlines, tasks or events tabs.
 The user is required to choose the correct index of the object. <br>

-After inputting the command, the object is cleared from the Storage. <br>
+After inputing the command, the data is cleared from the Storage.<br>

 ##### Edit